Note: Developers may also want to view the Security Offices' position statement on Secure Native Application Authentication.

 - Duke University student developed mobile applications as long as they are not used 1) within the Duke Health environment (including Duke Health research) and/or 2) with sensitive data.

-- Web applications and mobile responsive web applications.
+- Web applications and mobile responsive web applications (see web application testing position instead).

 Mobile Application Security Requirements